 We limit the use of flights where possible, and employees are encouraged to ensure that trips have multiple purposes and are absolutely necessary.
 On a local level, employees are encouraged to take public transport where possible.

 Environmental issues in our operations

 Oncopeptides operates in a highly regulated space, where environmental impacts are tightly controlled.
 However, we continue to improve our understanding of our environmental footprint and thereby reduce it further.
-In 2020, we took steps towards establishing key performance indicators and making the reduction of environmental impacts an integral component of our decision-making processes.

-Our state-of-the-art laboratory in Solna, which became fully operational in September 2020, is effectively a closed system with virtually no impact on the local environment.
-As with all modern-day labs in highly regulated geographies such as the EU, chemical handling and disposal and waste disposal is tightly controlled.
+Our state-of-the-art laboratory in Solna, which became fully operational in September 2020, is basically a closed system with virtually no impact on the local environment.
+As with all modern labs in highly regulated geographies such as the EU, chemical handling and disposal and waste disposal is tightly controlled.
 Much of the company’s environmental impact is embedded in our products.
 Therefore, we focus on our suppliers and select CMOs and other vendors based in countries where regulatory standards are high.
 Our safety representative conducts checks at our Solna facility on a regular basis to ensure the safety of employees and that environmental standards are upheld.